-Code Geass, apparently taking a lesson from the battles in the middle of Gundam SEED Destiny, has the battle where two of the elite Knights of the Round are killed in seconds by Suzaku and his souped-up Lancelot, followed by him disabling a third and then killing the supposedly best fighter Britannia had to offer about a minute later.
-A lot of people were not happy.
+Code Geass R2, has the battle where two of the elite Knights of the Round are killed in seconds by Suzaku and his souped-up Lancelot, followed by him disabling a third and then killing the supposedly best fighter Britannia had to offer about a minute later.
+Some cheered for Suzaku, but a lot of people expected a less one-sided match and were not happy.

 Kallen pulls the same kind of trick after stealing back the Guren S.E.I.T.E.N. during the Second Battle of Tokyo.
 For one reason or another, though, the same people were not nearly as annoyed (possibly because her main victim was a Blood Knight psychopath who basically lived on the other side of the Moral Event Horizon).